kaosat-dev/Blenvy/docs/avian/readme.md

 The important bit here is that the empty's outlines perferctly match the attached collider's size.

-Now, drag and drop the empty into the `Board` collection.
+Now, drag and drop the empty into the `With Empty` collection.
 With the empty selected, hold `CTRL` and select the `Board` object.

 > [!IMPORTANT]
 > It is essential that you *first* select the `Empty` and *then* select the `Board`.
 The order is key!